atheme/atheme-contrib-modules/README.md

 #### os_defcon.c

 Allows you to use DEFCON-based security on your network.
-*HIGHLY* NOT RECOMMENDED AND NOT COMPILED BY DEFAULT.
+This may be useful to people migrating from Anope.

 #### os_helpme.c

 Sets usermode +h on all users listed with the general:helper soper priv upon recieving soper status.
 Requires an IRCd that has +h (helper) usermode support.
-NOT COMPILED BY DEFAULT.

 #### os_joinmon.c